-- Trigger.
-Your users are triggered at the right time to perform the behavior.
+- Prompt.
+Your users are prompted at the right time to perform the behavior.

 Even though the model is fairly straightforward and easy to understand, that isn’t necessarily the case for applying it to real life situations.
 In this article, I’ll explain the Fogg Behavior Model, but while doing so, I will explain specifically which persuasive techniques you can use for each of the three elements.

 B = MAP, explained